QueraTeam/django-qsessions/README.rst

 Installation
 ============

-Please note that if your system is in production and there are lots of active sessions using another session backend, you need to migrate them manually.
+If your system is in production and there are active sessions using another session backend, you need to migrate them manually.
 We have no migration script.

-(1) First, if you're using the cached_db backend, make sure you've
+(1) If you want to use the ``cached_db`` backend, make sure you've
     `configured your cache`_.
 If you have multiple caches defined in ``CACHES``, Django will use the default cache.
 To use another cache, set ``SESSION_CACHE_ALIAS`` to the name of that cache.